-During the year, there was no change in the composition of the Corporate Social Responsibility Committee.
-Currently, the Committee comprises Mr. Inder Jeet Singh, Mr. Virender Shankar, Mr. Satish Kumar Agarwal and Mr. Vimal Chawla.
+During the year, there was no change in the Composition of the Corporate Social Responsibility Committee.
+Currently, as a result of the resignation of Mr. Vimal Chawla and the appointment of Mr. Nagendranath Shankarappa, the Committee comprises Mr. Inder Jeet Singh, Mr. Virender Shankar, Mr. Satish Kumar Agarwal, and Mr. Nagendranath Shankarappa.

 Your Company has a Corporate Social Responsibility Policy (CSR Policy) indicating the activities to be undertaken by the Company, which has been approved by the Corporate Social Responsibility Committee and the Board.
-Since the company had suffered losses in the preceding financial year, the Company is not required to make any CSR expenditure for the current year and, hence, no report on CSR is annexed.
+Since the company had profits more than the thresholds for CSR Applicability in the current financial year, and hence the Company is required to make any CSR expenditure for the current year, and hence report on CSR is annexed.